Draining – Heat Exchange Espresso Machine Tank Models

 - Plug the espresso machine into an applicable power outlet and power on.

 - Allow the machine to heat to its normal brewing temperature or pressure.

 - Place one large container under the brew group/grouphead.

 - Place the second container under the hot water dispenser/spout/spigot.

 - Ensure that each container will not tip over or spill when water begins to drain into them.

-- Remove the lid or cover to your water reservoir.
+- Remove the lid or cover of your water reservoir.

 - Remove the water intake line from the water reservoir.
 If you have 2 or more hoses, the water intake hose is usually the longest hose or the hose with a water filter/softener attached to it.